Mastercard/open-banking-reference-application-australia/README.md

 ### 6. Pull account information
 At this point having customer ID and consent receipt ID allows you to retrieve the financial data from consented accounts.
 The Reference App shows examples of how to retrieve:
-1. Account's Money Transfer details
+1. The account's Money Transfer details
-2. Available balance
+2. The available balance

 ![account information page](docs/account-information.png)